TanStack/react-charts/docs/src/pages/docs/installation.md

 yarn add react-charts
 ```

-React Charts is compatible with React v16.8+ and works with ReactDOM and React Native.
+React Charts is compatible with React v16.8+ and is compatible with ReactDOM only